Sheffield Faith Action Audit in partnership with Cinnamon Network.

 Steven Collier-Ellen, Trustee, Jamie Greenhough, Service Development Manager, and Chris Smith, Chair of the Management Committee were invited.

 The Cathedral was looking beautiful, with tables decorated in lime green and white with matching flowers.
 We had a great opportunity to network amongst others there.
-Many faiths and Christian denominations took part in the audit and attended the event.
+Many faiths and denominations took part in the audit and attended the event.
 There were representatives from the Muslim, Sikh and Hindu faiths, and from Sheffield’s Somalian community, and from the Roman Catholic Church too!

 Our hosts, Ben Woollard and Sandi Keene, who presented and made sure everything run to time, were brilliant.

 After the introductions, the hosts took turns in explaining the reasons for the audit and some of their discoveries of the great work done and dedication shown by agencies and churches within Sheffield.
-Through the national research carried out in 2015 and 2016, it was discovered that the contribution of churches and other faith groups across the country is worth more than £3 billion to society.
+Through the national research carried out in 2015 and 2016, it was discovered that the contribution of churches and faith groups across the country is worth more than £3 billion to society.
 That is a huge indication of the totally amazing work that is achievable through volunteers’ contribution to society.

 It is work that is carried out by the good people of Sheffield who want to make a positive difference to the lives of other and the City as a whole.